Skip to Content

 Start your Borders and Wales rail trip with a day in the Welsh capital, Cardiff.
 Travel through 2000 years of history at Cardiff Castle, which has been a Roman Fort, Norman Castle, Victorian mansion and Second World War bomb shelter.
 Take a peek at its ornate interiors with a tour of the Castle Apartments, and check out the views from the keep.

-Visit the city’s Victorian and Edwardian arcades with their independent shops – cheese-lovers don’t miss Madame Fromage in the Castle Arcade.
-Wander through Bute Park’s arboretum and learn more about Welsh history at the National Museum of Cardiff.
-This two-for-one museum has a natural history gallery on the ground floor and an art gallery with paintings, sculpture and ceramics from Wales and beyond upstairs.
+Visit the independent shops and cafés in Cardiff’s Victorian and Edwardian arcades.
+Wander through Bute Park’s arboretum and learn more about Welsh history at the National Museum Cardiff.
+This two-for-one museum has a natural history gallery on the ground floor and a gallery of paintings and sculptures from Wales and beyond upstairs.

 Cardiff Castle keep in Wales